primer/react/pages/components/docs/Heading.md

 # Heading

-The Heading component will render an html `h1-6` tag but not have any default styling.
+The Heading component will render an html `h1-6` tag without any default styling.

 ## Default example
 ```.jsx